Mark 7

 These passages of Scripture both present the same healing event, showing the faith of this Syrophoenician woman.

 Mark 7:24b.
-In this place, we can see clearly the Lord is tired.
-He knows ahead that this woman will come, but the Lord did not change the plan where He will stay.
-In this verse, we can notice the word “hid”; when the Lord is tired, He wants to be alone to pray, but the mercy for humans is more important than His feeling; for showing mercy to this woman, He let her know where He is, and she comes to Him with her problems.
-All humans should do the same and come to Jesus with all our problems; here, the Lord is tired, but He receives this woman, and the Lord will do the same for all.
-Come unto the Lord; the invitation is out, you can walk pass by or stop by; it is your own choice.
+In this place, we can clearly see that the Lord Jesus is tired.
+However, He knows ahead of time that this woman will come, but the Lord did not change where He will be; He did not change the plan for where He will stay.
+In the verse, we can notice the word “hid.”
+When the Lord is tired, He wants to be alone to pray, but His mercy for humans is more important than His feelings.
+For showing mercy to this woman, He let her know where He is, and she comes to Him with her problems.
+All humans should do the same: come to the Lord Jesus with all our problems.
+Here, the Lord is tired, but He receives her, and the Lord will do the same for all.
+Come unto the Lord, the invitation is out; you can walk, pass by, or stop by, it is your own choice.

 Mark 7:25-26, Matthew 15:22.
 These verses in Mark and Matthew describe similar outcomes but in different words.
-The common thing is that a gentile woman came to the Lord Jesus to ask for mercy to heal her daughter, who had an unclean spirit.
-In Matthew, it is written that this woman came to the Lord Jesus and said, “Lord, Son of David,” while in Mark, it is written that this woman came and “fell down at His feet.”
+The common thing is that a Gentile woman comes to the Lord Jesus to ask for mercy to heal her daughter, who had an unclean spirit.
+In Matthew, it is written that this woman has come to the Lord Jesus, saying, “Lord, Son of David,” while in Mark, it is written that this woman “having come, fell down at His feet.”

 Matthew 15:23.
 This verse in Matthew does not have a corresponding verse in Mark.
 See Comments Matthew 15:23.

 Mark 7:27a, Matthew 15:24.
-Both verses show that the Lord Jesus answered the woman.
-In Matthew, He told her that He was sent to the “lost sheep of the house of Israel,” and in Mark, He said, “Let the children first be filled,” which both have the same meaning (See Comments Matthew 15:24).
+Both verses show that the Lord Jesus answers the woman.
+In Matthew, He tells her that He was sent to the “lost sheep of the house of Israel,” and in Mark, He says to her, “Let the children first be filled,” which both have the same meaning (see Comments Matthew 15:24).

 Mark 7:25b, Matthew 15:25.
-Sometimes, the same thing is told in different spots of the verse or section, but when all of them are combined, they are complete.
-These verses show that the woman was submissive (See Comments Matthew 15:25).
+Sometimes it tells the same thing in a different spot of the verse or section, but when you bring all of them together, the meaning is complete.
+These verses show that the woman was submissive (see Comments Matthew 15:25).

 Mark 7:27b, Matthew 15:26.
-We have the same meaning in these verses.
-Notice the word used here for the Gentiles as “dogs.”
+These verses give the same meaning.
+Notice the word used here for the Gentiles: “dogs.”
 Do not be offended by this word; read Comments Matthew 15:26.
 Here, in Mark, we will add a little bit further.
-The “dog” is the Lord’s servant; as the Lord goes, the “dog” will follow.
-The Lord Jesus has many Gentiles who have faith and are following Him, not only the Jews.
-The “dog” is also a witness of the Lord’s mercy because the Lord always keeps the “dog” at His side; be a “dog,” but be treated as children of God.
-The best the Lord gives to His children falls down under the table for the “dogs,” and they will eat the best food as well, which no one else has, only the “dogs.”
-If you accept being the “dog” of the Lord, you will stay under the table and always receive the best that falls down from the Lord’s children’s table.
-Keep in mind that bread here represents the Lord’s mercy and grace.
+All should consider that the “dog” is the Lord Jesus’ servant; as the Lord Jesus goes, the “dog” will follow.
+The Lord Jesus has many Gentiles who have faith in Him and follow Him, not just the Jews.
+The “dog” is also a witness of the Lord’s mercy, because the Lord always keeps the dog at His side; be a dog, but be treated as a child of God.
+The best the Lord gives to His children falls under the table for the “dogs,” and they will eat the best food as well, which no one else has; it is only for the “dog.”
+If you accept being the “dog” of the Lord, you will stay under the table and will always receive the best that falls from the Lord’s children’s table.
+Keep in mind that bread here represents the Lord Jesus’ mercy and grace.

 Mark 7:29-30, Matthew 15:28.
-These passages of Scripture tell that the Lord commended the woman’s faith, and He healed her daughter.
-Both Matthew and Mark may present different statements, but the same result comes out: by the will of the Lord, the child was healed; the Lord was not there, but the distance was not a problem for the Lord, and by the will of the Lord all things are done.
+These passages of Scripture tell us that the Lord commends the woman’s faith and He heals her daughter.
+Both Matthew and Mark may present different statements, but the same result follows: by the will of the Lord, the child is healed.
+The Lord Jesus was not there, where the child was, but distance is not a problem for the Lord, and by the will of the Lord all things are done.
 Pay attention to the main thing the Lord has said here.
 Don’t try to think about differences in sentences; pay attention only to the meaning of the statements.

 These passages of Scripture both present the same healing event, showing the faith of this Syrophoenician woman.

 Mark 7:24b.
-In this place, we can see clearly the Lord is tired.
-He knows ahead that this woman will come, but the Lord did not change the plan where He will stay.
-In this verse, we can notice the word “hid”; when the Lord is tired, He wants to be alone to pray, but the mercy for humans is more important than His feeling; for showing mercy to this woman, He let her know where He is, and she comes to Him with her problems.
-All humans should do the same and come to Jesus with all our problems; here, the Lord is tired, but He receives this woman, and the Lord will do the same for all.
-Come unto the Lord; the invitation is out, you can walk pass by or stop by; it is your own choice.
+In this place, we can clearly see that the Lord Jesus is tired.
+However, He knows ahead of time that this woman will come, but the Lord did not change where He will be; He did not change the plan for where He will stay.
+In the verse, we can notice the word “hid.”
+When the Lord is tired, He wants to be alone to pray, but His mercy for humans is more important than His feelings.
+For showing mercy to this woman, He let her know where He is, and she comes to Him with her problems.
+All humans should do the same: come to the Lord Jesus with all our problems.
+Here, the Lord is tired, but He receives her, and the Lord will do the same for all.
+Come unto the Lord, the invitation is out; you can walk, pass by, or stop by, it is your own choice.

 Mark 7:25-26, Matthew 15:22.
 These verses in Mark and Matthew describe similar outcomes but in different words.
-The common thing is that a gentile woman came to the Lord Jesus to ask for mercy to heal her daughter, who had an unclean spirit.
-In Matthew, it is written that this woman came to the Lord Jesus and said, “Lord, Son of David,” while in Mark, it is written that this woman came and “fell down at His feet.”
+The common thing is that a Gentile woman comes to the Lord Jesus to ask for mercy to heal her daughter, who had an unclean spirit.
+In Matthew, it is written that this woman has come to the Lord Jesus, saying, “Lord, Son of David,” while in Mark, it is written that this woman “having come, fell down at His feet.”

 Matthew 15:23.
 This verse in Matthew does not have a corresponding verse in Mark.
 See Comments Matthew 15:23.

 Mark 7:27a, Matthew 15:24.
-Both verses show that the Lord Jesus answered the woman.
-In Matthew, He told her that He was sent to the “lost sheep of the house of Israel,” and in Mark, He said, “Let the children first be filled,” which both have the same meaning (See Comments Matthew 15:24).
+Both verses show that the Lord Jesus answers the woman.
+In Matthew, He tells her that He was sent to the “lost sheep of the house of Israel,” and in Mark, He says to her, “Let the children first be filled,” which both have the same meaning (see Comments Matthew 15:24).

 Mark 7:25b, Matthew 15:25.
-Sometimes, the same thing is told in different spots of the verse or section, but when all of them are combined, they are complete.
-These verses show that the woman was submissive (See Comments Matthew 15:25).
+Sometimes it tells the same thing in a different spot of the verse or section, but when you bring all of them together, the meaning is complete.
+These verses show that the woman was submissive (see Comments Matthew 15:25).

 Mark 7:27b, Matthew 15:26.
-We have the same meaning in these verses.
-Notice the word used here for the Gentiles as “dogs.”
+These verses give the same meaning.
+Notice the word used here for the Gentiles: “dogs.”
 Do not be offended by this word; read Comments Matthew 15:26.
 Here, in Mark, we will add a little bit further.
-The “dog” is the Lord’s servant; as the Lord goes, the “dog” will follow.
-The Lord Jesus has many Gentiles who have faith and are following Him, not only the Jews.
-The “dog” is also a witness of the Lord’s mercy because the Lord always keeps the “dog” at His side; be a “dog,” but be treated as children of God.
-The best the Lord gives to His children falls down under the table for the “dogs,” and they will eat the best food as well, which no one else has, only the “dogs.”
-If you accept being the “dog” of the Lord, you will stay under the table and always receive the best that falls down from the Lord’s children’s table.
-Keep in mind that bread here represents the Lord’s mercy and grace.
+All should consider that the “dog” is the Lord Jesus’ servant; as the Lord Jesus goes, the “dog” will follow.
+The Lord Jesus has many Gentiles who have faith in Him and follow Him, not just the Jews.
+The “dog” is also a witness of the Lord’s mercy, because the Lord always keeps the dog at His side; be a dog, but be treated as a child of God.
+The best the Lord gives to His children falls under the table for the “dogs,” and they will eat the best food as well, which no one else has; it is only for the “dog.”
+If you accept being the “dog” of the Lord, you will stay under the table and will always receive the best that falls from the Lord’s children’s table.
+Keep in mind that bread here represents the Lord Jesus’ mercy and grace.

 Mark 7:29-30, Matthew 15:28.
-These passages of Scripture tell that the Lord commended the woman’s faith, and He healed her daughter.
-Both Matthew and Mark may present different statements, but the same result comes out: by the will of the Lord, the child was healed; the Lord was not there, but the distance was not a problem for the Lord, and by the will of the Lord all things are done.
+These passages of Scripture tell us that the Lord commends the woman’s faith and He heals her daughter.
+Both Matthew and Mark may present different statements, but the same result follows: by the will of the Lord, the child is healed.
+The Lord Jesus was not there, where the child was, but distance is not a problem for the Lord, and by the will of the Lord all things are done.
 Pay attention to the main thing the Lord has said here.
 Don’t try to think about differences in sentences; pay attention only to the meaning of the statements.

 And again having departed from the region of Tyre, He came through Sidon, to the Sea of Galilee through the midst of the region of Decapolis.